 In 1984, the Board of Trustees purchased the Living Word property and script from Frank and Hazel Harvey.
 Cal and Joyce Rice of Lake Wales, Florida, were employed as Associate Director and General Manager, respectively.
 Also during this summer, gates at both ends of the set were installed as a gift from Frank and Hazel in honor of his parents.

-1985 was a milestone year in which The Living Word welcomed its one hundred thousandth visitor to witness the production.
+1985 was a milestone year in which The Living Word welcomed its one hundredth thousandth visitor to witness the production.